Congratulations on the purchase of your Kala U•BASS®!

 Whenever practical and possible keep your U•BASS® in its case or gig bag.
 Keeping your U•BASS in the case protects it from weather damage and other hazards that could void your warranty (car doors, small children, guitarists, etc.).
 Before placing your U•BASS in its case be sure to wipe the strings and other contact areas (neck, upper bout, bridge) off with a soft cotton cloth.
 Since the U•BASS is smaller than your average bass or guitar you may want to purchase a hanging-style instrument stand for breaks while recording, rehearsing, or performing.
 These allow the instrument to hang from the area where the neck and headstock meet, many include extra support for the back of the instrument.

 The fretboard on the U•BASS should already be well conditioned.
 If after a period of time you see that the fretboard looks dry, apply a thin layer of lemon oil or mineral oil to a cloth and wipe the fretboard down evenly.
 After a minute or two wipe the excess oil with a clean cloth.
 This process should be done no more than twice a year.
-However, if the fretboard remains dry, your instrument may need to be brought back to its proper moisture content with a case humidifier (available at kalabrand.com).
+However, if the fretboard remains dry, your instrument may need to be brought back to its proper moisture content with a case humidifier (available through our webstore).
 Never leave your U•BASS in a hot or cold vehicle for an extended period of time.
 This leaves your U•BASS vulnerable to theft as well as damage that could void your warranty.

 As with any fine acoustic instrument the U•BASS benefits from an intentional approach to maintenance.
 Unlike traditional electric bass strings that begin their lifecycle with a bright sound then gradually mellow, U•BASS strings are designed to have a warm, mellow tone similar to an upright bass.
 It is not uncommon for polyurethane U•BASS strings to last well beyond the traditional lifespan of traditional electric bass strings after their initial break-in period if you continue upkeep of your U•BASS.